 My experience with Cirque has been nothing but positive.

-— Tim Sherry, author of Holy Ghost Town from Cirque Press
+— Tim Sherry, author of Holy Ghost Town (Cirque Press, 2019)

 A writer’s book project doesn’t end when a manuscript is accepted for publication.
 There are challenges ahead but Sandra Kleven and Mike Burwell of Cirque Press’ innovative publishing model, initially establishes a trust relationship between the author and daunting publishing tasks.
 Cirque Press provides expert editing and insight, in addition to promotional and marketing opportunities.
 Their professional attention to detail afforded me the opportunity to work with a fabulous Alaskan book designer/artist, Janna Christen.
 My poetry collection couldn’t have been in more capable hands.
 Know that when you hold a book from Cirque Press, you are truly holding a work of art.